 *Felting involves laying fine merino wool fiber onto the fabric and then carefully wetting, then rubbing it until the fiber goes through the fabric and shrinks, becoming part of the fabric itself.
 Because the fiber shrinks, but the fabric does not, it results in beautiful ruching and crinkling.

-Inspiration comes from everywhere, and mostly from the nature around me - the colors in a decaying leaf, or how the surface of the ocean changes with the wind.
-Many times the dyes themselves dictate the mood of a piece.
+Inspiration comes from everywhere, and mostly from the nature around me - the textures in a decaying leaf, or how the color of the ocean changes with the wind.

 Each garment is one of a kind, and made to be worn.